[Introduction] I tried building a Linux kernel

 Do you know what a kernel is?

-``Adjust kernel swappiness to adjust swap usage''
+"Adjust kernel swappiness to adjust swap usage."

-Isn't it kind of cool to know the kernel? ?
+Isn't it cool to understand the kernel?

-What is build?
+What is a build?

 This building or compiling.

-There are several ways to build, but this time
+There are several ways to build, but this time I

-Additionally, the work described below is performed in a virtual environment using Vagrant's Bento Box
+The following steps are performed in a virtual environment using Vagrant's Bento Box

-First, let's download the kernel source code.The
+First, let's download the kernel source code.

-kernel is available at the link below (or a mirror site of this site).
+The kernel is available at the link below (or a mirror site of this site).

 The Linux Kernel Archives